Residence Life Policies

 Facilities and residence life staff periodically inspect student rooms for damage during break periods and at other times as stated in the housing contract.
 A professional residence life staff member will do monthly inspections of suite common areas, common areas, and bathrooms.
 This is to ensure the health and safety of our community.
 Residence life staff will also inspect rooms for prevention of theft and fire and to ensure closing guidelines have been followed at the beginning of each break.
 Rooms/suites which do not meet health standards of cleanliness will be noted, and the occupants will be notified of potential disciplinary action.

 Please report any maintenance problems (including broken items) to a residence life staff member as soon as possible.
-Please report any emergency maintenance problems to public safety if the residence hall staff is not available.
-A work order will be placed by a residence life staff member for the maintenance issue.
+Students can do this through an online work order system through their eRezlife accounts.
+Please report any emergency maintenance problems to public safety if the residence hall staff is not readily available.

 A member of the residence hall staff is on call every evening to answer questions, handle emergencies, and direct students to resources.